Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Meia Praia

-Meia Praia in Algarve
+Meia Praia in the Algarve

-Meia Praia in Algarve
+Meia Praia in the Algarve

-If you come here outside of the hottest periods, we recommend heading to the trail that runs around Praia do Carvalho; it’s part of the famous hiking trail called Percurso dos Sete Vales Suspensos “Trail of the Seven Hanging Valleys”.
+If you visit outside the peak heat, we recommend setting out on the trail that runs past Praia do Carvalho – it’s part of the famous hiking route called Percurso dos Sete Vales Suspensos, the “Seven Hanging Valleys Trail”.

 Praia do Carvalho